Jakeem Thunder: Justice Society of America

 Jakeem somewhat reluctantly joins the Justice Society as a part-time member.
 Jakeem is welcomed by the fellow young hero Courtney Whitmore (the Star-Spangled Kid, who later changes her codename to Stargirl), who becomes a friend, and positive influence on him.
 He also benefits from the guidance of Johnny Thunder himself.
 He and Hourman also build a brotherly friendship.
 Like Johnny before him, he often causes trouble by wishing for things without meaning to, due to poorly worded commands.

 During the "Last Laugh" story arc where certain villains in the DC universe have been affected by the Joker's laughing gas, a Jokerized Solomon Grundy attacks the JSA headquarters.
 His initial attack involves dropping the head of the Statue of Liberty outside the doors of the JSA and knocking out the then-caretaker of the museum, Alexander Montez.
 Jakeem and Courtney are the only two at the headquarters at the time.
 Their fight against Grundy goes badly, as he steals Jakeem's pen and retreats to the sewers.
 Jakeem tells Courtney he wants to get the pen back not because he sees Thunderbolt as his power, but because Thunderbolt is his friend.

 During the fight with Grundy, Jakeem is nearly knocked out by the behemoth.
 He realizes Courtney is in grave peril and in desperation, stretches to reach his pen, just out of reach.
 A purplish-pink wave of energy appears in his eyes and around the pen, which levitates into his grasp.
 Jakeem briefly wonders how this has happened, but decides to figure it out later.
 The fight serves as a bonding experience between the two young heroes.
-Jakeem has Thunderbolt fix the Statue of Libert.
+Jakeem has Thunderbolt fix the Statue of Liberty.